danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 Assasins Creed.
 Everyone is sampling it.
 The origin is more blurred by every use of it.
-It especially affects searchability on The Public Internet as the search engine (you know which one, the dominant one) is "optimizing" by finding and flaming resonances.
-When the resonace becomes feedback it can be used as a signal.
+It especially affects searchability on The Public Internet as the search engine (you know which one, the dominant one) is "optimizing" by finding and fanning flames into resonances.
+When a resonance becomes feedback it can be used as a signal.

 Music appreciation is subjective.
 Who'd a thunk it?

-The only satisfactions available are the satisfactions of reality, which are themselves frustrating.
+Adam Phillips says that
-: Adam Phillips
+"The only satisfactions available are the satisfactions of reality, which are themselves frustrating."

 Preferences of style exist, aesthetics do not.
 Since there is no god there can be no divine beauty.
 We are left to our own devices down here.
 We have to make up our own minds about what we prefer.